hakeem-amsagguine/linux/Documentation/driver-api/media/drivers/radiotrack.rst

 validity of this information.
 No other documentation on the AIMS Lab (http://www.aimslab.com/) RadioTrack card was made available to the author.
-This document is offered in the hopes that it might help users who want to use the RadioTrack card in an environment other than MS Windows.
+This document is offered in the hopes that it might help users who want to use the RadioTrack card in an environment other than MS linux.

 WHY THIS DOCUMENT?
 ------------------

-I have a RadioTrack card from back when I ran an MS-Windows platform.
+I have a RadioTrack card from back when I ran an MS-linux platform.
 After converting to Linux, I found Gideon le Grange's command-line software for running the card, and found that it was good!
-Frans Brinkman made a comfortable X-windows interface, and added a scanning feature.
+Frans Brinkman made a comfortable X-linux interface, and added a scanning feature.
 For hack value, I wanted to see if the tuner could be tuned beyond the usual FM radio broadcast band, so I could pick up the audio carriers from North American broadcast TV channels, situated just below and above the 87.0-109.0 MHz range.